liflab/lif-fs/Readme.md

 - `rm` deletes a file
 - `mkdir` and `rmdir` respectively create and delete a folder.
 - `ls` lists the contents of a folder.
 - `chdir` changes the current directory.
 All operations are performed relatively to this current directory.
+Commands `pushd` and `popd` allow a stack of current directories to be pushed/popped.

-This interface abstracts away the actual *physical* location of the files being manipulated, as well as the specific *means* by which these files are stored.
+This interface abstracts away the actual *physical* location of the files being manipulated, as well as the specific *means* by which these files are stored and accessed.
 A consumer of a `FileSystem` object needs not be aware that the underlying file system is concretely stored as...

-- a local drive
+- a local drive (`HardDisk`)
-- an FTP connection
+- an FTP connection (`FtpConnection`)
-- a zip file
+- a zip file (`ReadZipFile`, `WriteZipFile`)
-- a temporary folder
+- a temporary folder (`TempFolder`)
 - a tar archive
 - a database table
-- a ramdisk
+- a ramdisk (`RamDisk`)
 - a Java `properties` file
 - a set of WebDAV resources